GiacomoDaMolin/DYMuMu/README.md

 # DYMuMu
 Study of DY->MuMu at CMS

-Hitchhiker’s guide to the galaxy
+Hitchhiker’s guide to the galaxy of forgettable Unix commands:

 A) create afs submit directory (where .dag and rescue are placed) and eos (root file storage)